symfony-si/symfony-docs-sl/reference/dic_tags.rst

 A Formula loader is a class implementing ``Assetic\\Factory\Loader\\FormulaLoaderInterface`` interface.
 This class is responsible for loading assets from a particular kind of resources (for instance, twig template).
-Assetic ships loaders for php and twig templates.
+Assetic ships loaders for PHP and Twig templates.

 An ``alias`` attribute defines the name of the loader.